xarcdotdev/xarcdotdev/README.md

 - Building & securing fullstack web systems - mostly **PHP** and **SQL**, occasionally **Go**.
 - Minimal-mouse maximalist

-My workflow lives in the **terminal**, more hotkeys configured than actual tasks completed with them.

 ---

 ### Repos